Crash Count for Marine Park-Plumb Island

 Speeding Sedan Overturns on Belt Parkway

-A sedan overturned on Belt Parkway in Brooklyn.
+A driver in a sedan was traveling west on the Belt Parkway when the vehicle overturned.
+The 22-year-old driver was ejected and killed.
+Three male passengers were injured; police said one passenger was also ejected.
 According to the police report, the crash killed the 22-year-old driver and injured three male passengers, ages 18, 20, and 22.
-The driver and one passenger were ejected.
 Police list 'Unsafe Speed' and 'Driver Inattention/Distraction' as contributing factors.
-The report notes that some occupants wore no safety equipment, but only after citing driver errors.
-The force of the crash left the car overturned and lives shattered.
+The report notes that some occupants wore no safety equipment, mentioned after the cited driver errors.
+The car was registered in New Jersey and suffered an overturn.

 SUV Rear-Ends Sedan on Flatbush Avenue